Cleo Finch: Relationships

-During the course of Season 6, Cleo started a relationship with Dr. Peter Benton.
+Cleo's relationships and interactions with other characters, including her partnership with Peter Benton and her clashes with Peter's ex-wife Carla, were central to her character development.
 She got along well with Peter's deaf son Reese, impressing Peter with her knowledge of ASL.
 Cleo often clashed with Reese's mother Carla, who saw Cleo as interfering in her family's decisions and also made an unsuccessful attempt to seduce Peter.
 While under Cleo's care, Reese accidentally injured his hand on a piano, leading Carla to claim she was untrustworthy and irresponsible.
 Cleo's relationship with Peter was also put under strain when Peter felt that Cleo's bi-racial background prevented her from understanding the medical and cultural needs of the African-American community.
 Despite their problems, Cleo and Peter stayed together, allowing Cleo to help Peter through a difficult child-custody battle with Roger, Carla's husband, following Carla's death.
 Cleo took the stand to testify that she hoped to play an important role in both Peter and Reese's lives.

-Season 8 and Beyond
+Departure

-In Season 8, Cleo left County for a job at a private hospital just outside Chicago.
+In Season 8, Cleo left County General Hospital for a job at a private hospital near Chicago.
 After winning his custody battle over Reese, Peter also departed the ER to work at the same hospital as Cleo.
-Their final appearance as regular characters was in the episode “I’ll be Home for Christmas,” in which they are shown helping Reese decorate a Christmas Tree.
+Their final appearance as regular characters were in the episode “I’ll be Home for Christmas,” in which they are shown helping Reese decorate a Christmas Tree.

+Later appearances

 Michael Michele reprised her role as Dr. Finch in the Season 8 episode "On the Beach," at Mark Greene’s funeral, along with Eriq La Salle.

-During the 15th and final season of ER, at the end of the episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
+In the 15th and final season of ER, at the end of the episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 Amongst them, the tag "Finch" can be seen.

 Later appearances by Dr. Benton in Season 15 suggested that Cleo and Peter had gotten married and were raising Reese together.
 Michele did not appear in any of those episodes.